Jack-alope/MTeeTee/README.md

   - If "eht" no height file is required as post and tissue heights are constant and already known.
   - If "multitissue" a Heights.csv file will need to be provided, an example will be in this repository.
 - Folder: The folder that you previously generated is.
 This is also where the heightfile would be saved to.
-- Percentage Threshold**: Increase this if it catches a peak as basepoint or endpoint you dont want.
+- Percentage Threshold: Increase this if it catches a peak as basepoint or endpoint you dont want.
 (Between 0-1)
 - Youngs modulus: For the mold material, standard 1.33 MPa.
 - Distance between posts**: How far away are the posts from each other.
 - Peak Setection Sens: The lower the number the more sensitive (Between 0-1).